Last updated: Customer trust: Definition, value, and 6 powerful ways to earn it

 And with the proliferation of social media, it’s so easy to express displeasure if a customer feels a brand has failed to live up to its promises, thereby breaking trust.

-Poor reviews quickly damage a company’s reputation, which is intrinsically linked to business value.
+Poor customer reviews quickly damage a company’s reputation, which is intrinsically linked to business value.
+A strong reputation is closely tied to customer trust.
 In a survey of global executives, 63% attributed their company’s market value to their reputation.

 The stakes are high on both sides

-Between technological advances like machine learning and artificial intelligence, and the proliferation of customer data, consumers today are putting more on the line than money: They’re sharing their personal data.
+Between technological advances like machine learning and AI, and the proliferation of customer data, consumers today are putting more on the line than money: They’re sharing their personal data.
 What’s at stake – quite literally – are their identities.

 In our increasingly data-driven world, that could have serious and far-reaching implications.